 SCOTLAND'S REWILDING EVENT

-The 2024 Big Picture Conference will bring together a diverse group of people united by a shared commitment to nature recovery.
-This year's inspirational lineup of speakers will cover a range of topics around the theme of ‘Why Not Scotland?’.
-Join us for a fun and fulfilling day of presentations, learning opportunities and rewilding discussion.
+This year's Big Picture Conference will bring together a diverse community of people united by a shared commitment to nature recovery.
+Our exciting lineup of speakers will cover a range of topics centered around two key themes: ‘Rewilding with people and place’ and ‘Coexistence in rewilded landscapes’.
+Join us for an informative and inspiring day of presentations, learning opportunities and rewilding discussion.

 SPEAKERS